-Most of our lives we’re pre-occupied acquiring things, and then the last part of our lives we spend giving away these things.
+For most of our lives, we're preoccupied with acquiring things, and then we spend the last part of our lives giving away these things.

 And I feel like I am already ahead of schedule.
-I am middle-aged (I had to cough that one up) and already starting to really reduce the amount of things my wife and I have in our house.
-I am putting work into carefully consolidating down to as little as I can.
+I am middle-aged (I had to cough that one up) and already starting to really reduce the number of things my wife and I have in our house.
+I am putting work into carefully consolidating as little as possible.

-Am I really just being overly sentimental to a bunch of old paper and chemicals?
+Am I really just being overly sentimental about a bunch of old paper and chemicals?